fabio-garavini/hassio-addons/README.md

 [Paperless-ngx](https://docs.paperless-ngx.com) is a community-supported open-source document management system that transforms your physical documents into a searchable online archive so you can keep, well, less paper.

+### PocketBase 🗄️

+*All-in-one*

+[Pocketbase](https://pocketbase.io) is an open source backend consisting of embedded database (SQLite) with realtime subscriptions, built-in auth management, convenient dashboard UI and simple REST-ish API.
+It can be used both as Go framework and as standalone application.

 ### Postgres 🐘

 *All-in-one*